Anuraj0124/combine_pdf/README.md

 pdf = CombinePDF.load("file.pdf")
 ```

 You can also parse PDF files from memory.
-Loading from the memory is especially effective for importing PDF data recieved through the internet or from a different authoring library such as Prawn:
+Loading from the memory is especially effective for importing PDF data received through the internet or from a different authoring library such as Prawn:

 ```ruby
 pdf_data = prawn_pdf_document.render # Import PDF data from Prawn